OliverOde/PINN_for_Transformer_Thermal_Modelling/README.md

 # PINN for Transformer Thermal Modelling - Implementation

 ## MSc Thesis: Physics-Informed Deep Learning for Transformer Thermal Modelling

-Oliver Welin Odeback
-KTH ROYAL INSTITUTE OF TECHNOLOGY
+### Oliver Welin Odeback, KTH ROYAL INSTITUTE OF TECHNOLOGY
-ELECTRICAL ENGINEERING AND COMPUTER SCIENCE

 Abstract: *Physics-Informed neural networks (PINNs) are a novel approach to integrate physical models to neural networks when solving supervised learning tasks.
 They have shown